Industry Strategic Science and Technology Plans (ISPs) Platform

 Industrial Tree Plantation (ITP) Industry Profile

-Industrial tree plantations (ITP), as defined by the Department of Environment and Natural Resources, are lands planted mainly for timber producing species, primarily to supply the raw materials requirements of existing or proposed wood processing plants and related industries.
+Industrial tree plantations (ITP), as defined by the Department of Environment and Natural Resources in PD 705, are lands planted mainly for timber producing species, primarily to supply the raw material requirements of existing or proposed wood processing plants and related industries.
 The Philippine wood industry had its ā€œgolden eraā€ during the 1980s, but extraction of wood from natural forests has been regulated and eventually banned which stifled the development of the industry.
-Currently, Mindanao, especially the Caraga Region or famously known as the ā€œTimber Corridorā€, has been developing their ITP industry.
-DENR reported that the Philippines produces 1 million cubic meters of lumber annually, but the demand is 5 million cubic meters.
-This leads to the importation of lumber.
+Currently, Mindanao, especially the Caraga Region or famously known as the ā€œTimber Corridorā€, has been developing their ITP industry.Ā

 Wood processors, farmers, seedlings providers, traders, furniture makers, and other end-users are the various stakeholders benefiting from wood processing.
-Two of the most widely planted species in ITP are Falcata (Falcataria moluccana [Miq.]) and Yemane (Gmelina arborea).
+Two of the most widely planted species in ITP are Falcata [Falcataria falcata (L.) Greuter & R. Rankin] and Yemane (Gmelina arborea Roxb.).
 Falcata is primarily used for veneer and plywood manufacturing, poles, pulp, paper, furniture, wood crafts, and wood-based kitchen utensils.
 It is also used as a substitute for premium tree species.
 On the other hand, Yemane is a source of raw materials for the furniture industry, and can be used for pulpwood production.

 Problems in the Industry